abhinavxd/BSE-Bhavcopy/README.md

 ### BSE publishes a "Bhavcopy" (Equity) ZIP every day at 18:00 IST here: https://www.bseindia.com/markets/MarketInfo/BhavCopy.asp

-This application runs a Django command daily at 18:00 IST and automatically downloads extracts zip file and imports BhavCopy csv file data into appropriate REDIS data structure, And also makes this data searchable.
+This application runs a Django command daily at 18:00 IST and automatically downloads, extracts zip file and imports BhavCopy csv data into appropriate REDIS data structure, And also makes this data searchable.

+Plus you can download the results as CSV.

 * Update list of packages from all repositories